JackieMarie/project-2_culbreath-jackie/README.md

 I have reviewed the list of deductions for this project and in the syllabus.

 ### Comments
-For Part 3, I added my index files, started the navigation, added images, and added navigation to the footer.
+For Part 3, I added my html files, started the navigation, added images, and added navigation to the footer.
 I am behind due to a work situation where I had to cover for someone unexpectedly and work a lot of extra hours the last week.
 Hope to catch up by this coming weekend.